Jbug1/sluiceBox/README.md

    Filepath to the reference genome (fasta format)
 5) RNAseqFile - str or strings
    Filepath to RNAseq reads file (fastq format)
-   You may pass as many RNAseq files as you need to.
+   You may pass amultiple RNASeq files.
 All will be processed using the same filter.

 Filtah will notify through command line output once the filter has been created, and again for every RNAseq file chunk that is processed and written to the output file.
 .